 Repetition is based on body rhythms, so we identify with the heartbeat, or with walking, or with breathing.

-In art (about which I know something) and music (about which I know zilch except as a dedicated listener), creating rhythm relies on repetition.
+I know something about art and zilch about music (though, I’m a dedicated listener).
+But I know creating rhythm relies on repetition.
 In fact, repetition is an underlying principle in all arts.
 It is the basis of patterns (See here and here.)

-Using patterns in art achieves harmony because the human gaze recognizes and tends to follow repetitions in lines, colors, forms or shapes (some basic elements of art).
-Those repetitions are generally reassuring and, maybe, they also appeal to our sense of beauty (whether innate, cultural, or even idiosyncratic).
+Using patterns achieves harmony.
+The human gaze recognizes repetitions in lines, colors, forms or shapes (some basic elements of art).
+Patterns are often reassuring.
+Maybe, they also appeal to our sense of beauty (whether innate or cultural).

-In addition to harmony, patterns also produce movement through repeated elements.
-When you see that familiar photograph of trees that decrease in size away from you, doesn’t it suggest physical movement?
+In addition to harmony, patterns produce movement.
+When you see that familiar photograph of trees growing smaller, doesn’t it suggest movement?

 But look at this abstract painting by Kandinsky.
-Movement is everywhere in this painting, although the easiest for me to see is that of circles of different sizes whose placement all over the canvas suggests continuous motion.
-And, yet, because I don’t recognize a familiar pattern (you may), I also find it a bit chaotic.
-You may, in fact, focus on entirely something else which you gives you the sense of movement.
+Do you see movement?
+For me, what stands out are circles of various sizes.
+They’re placed all over the canvas.
+Your gaze follows them.
+You sense continuous motion.
+But because the pattern isn’t familiar to me, I also find it a bit chaotic.
+You may, in fact, focus on entirely something else which gives you the sense of movement.